KnHoehn/JavaTextBasedGame/README.md

 This is a text-based adventure game written in Java.
 The goal of the game is to navigate the map and pick up all items before reaching the room where the boss resides.
+This is an enhanced version of the Python text-based game that is also featured on my Github.
+This enhanced version was created as my capstone project for Southern New Hampshire University.

+Structural enhancements include:

+1. Porting the game from Python to Java.
+2. Implemnting Object Oriented Programming.
+3. Unit testing.
+4. Connecting to a database.
+5. Modularizing.
+6. Fixing bugs.

+New features include:

-At the start of the game you can pick your game theme which alters the game's story, map items, and boss.
-This application features a scoring system based on the time it takes to reach the boss and total moves taken.
-This application also features a secure account creation and login system where you can save your end-game score, view your top ten playthroughs, and view the leaderboard.
+1. The ability to pick the theme of your game which alters the game's story, map, items, and boss.
+2. A scoring system based on the time it takes to reach the boss and total moves taken.
+3. A secure account creation and login system.
+4. The ability to view your top ten personal best scores and a leaderboard of the top ten scores of all time.

 To run the game you will need to download and install Java JDK version 11 or higher and install Apache Maven.